 Knives don’t have to be intimidating.
 The right ones can make the cooking experience so much more enjoyable.
 Don’t get all freaked out when I say “the right ones”.
 By that I only mean, the ones that suit YOU best.
 Ones that fit in your hand comfortably, feel sturdy but not too heavy and have a sharp blade.
 You won’t feel like you have to work hard to cut stuff when you are using the right knife.

 I love travelling and staying in rental places with a kitchen.
 I know I’m weird, most people think of vacation as including a break from cooking, but this is how I relax.
 And I usually bring my own knives.
 I’m not trying to be all pretentious, but it really does affect my whole experience if I have to work with shitty tools, so I bring my own.

-As far as care goes – don’t put them in the dishwasher, wash them by hand, don’t put them away wet, keep the blade sharp (less chance of cutting yourself with a sharp blade than a dull one) and don’t use them to open packages 🙂
+As far as care goes – don’t put them in the dishwasher, wash them by hand, don’t put them away wet, keep the blade sharp (less chance of cutting yourself with a sharp blade than a dull one), use the non-cutting side to scrape food off of the cutting board and don’t use them to open packages 🙂